xpcoffee/xpcoffee.github.io/_posts/2019-05-30-method-chaining.md

 tags: [development,pattern,style]
 ---

-If you find yourself writing a lot of [void]("Methods with no return signature") methods, you can find yourself with code that looks like this:
+If you find yourself writing a lot of <a title="Methods with no return signature">void</a> methods, you can find yourself with code that looks like this:

 ```typescript
 class SandwichDrone {